Home / Physics / PN Junction

 PN Junction

-The PN junction is a fundamental concept in semiconductor physics, serving as the foundation for many electronic devices.
-A PN junction is formed when two types of semiconductors, p-type and n-type, are brought into contact.
-The p-type semiconductor contains excess positively charged carriers or holes.
-On the other hand, the n-type semiconductor contains excess negatively charged carriers or electrons.
-The importance of a PN junction lies in its ability to regulate the flow of electrical current, a feature exploited in various electronic applications.
+The PN junction is a key concept in semiconductor physics and is the foundation for many electronic devices, such as smartphones and computers.
+It is formed when two types of extrinsic semiconductor, P-type and N-type, are brought into contact.
+The P-type semiconductor contains excess positively charged carriers or holes, while the N-type semiconductor contains excess negatively charged carriers or electrons.
+The importance of a PN junction lies in its ability to regulate the flow of electrical current, a feature exploited in various electronic applications like rectifiers in power supplies and LEDs in electronic devices.

 Depletion Region